Changggg/ecopad_documentation/install/README.md

-Installation
+Installation - cyberCommons Platform
 ==============

-Inorder to install the cyberCommons platform on a single node,we need to do it through cookiecutter which is like a bash script to install the cyberCommons platform and link the various docker containers together.
+The cyberCommons platform can be installed using python cookiecutter library.
+The cookiecutter install will install the platform on a single node.
+The instructions within in this documentation is for installation on linux based system.
+Docker Beta for Mac and windows have not been throughly tested, but believe it works for Mac.
+I have not tried with the new Windows Docker Beta.

 ##### Dependencies Requirements
 1. Install Docker